antonsolomko/snooker-andy/README.md

 * **Rating**.
 Represents player's strength (ability to win frames).
-Default rating for a new player is 1500.
+Initial rating for a new player is 1500.

 * **Reliability** (rescaled version of variance).
-This is an auxiliary parameter that represents the system's confidence it its estimate of player's skills.
+This is an auxiliary parameter that represents the system's confidence in player skills estimate.
 Reliability varies from -1 (default for new players) to 1.
 The higher the reliability, the more accurate the rating is considered to be.
-Reliability 1 would mean that the system is 100% sure in player's strength, although this level of confidence can never be achieved.
+(Reliability 1 would mean that the system is 100% sure in player's strength, although this level of confidence can never be achieved.)

-Both numbers (rating and reliability) are updated *daily* based on all ranking games played the day before between members of a given club (excluding "guest" players, who are not ranked).
+Both numbers (rating and reliability) are updated *daily* based on all ranking games played the day before.
 The system estimates an expected outcome of each game and then simultaniously adjusts players ratings according to the difference between actual results and the expectations.
+That is, an updated rating for a given player appear in the system the next day after a ranking game played by him.
-Thus whenever a player plays a ranking game, he obtains an updated rating the next day.
-Otherwise the rating value remains unchanged.
+Otherwise, in case of inactivity, the rating value remains unchanged.

 Reliability changes every day in two ways:
 * whenever ranked games are played, reliability grows (with an increment depending on many factors).